writerstrail/writerstrail-legacy/views/info/tos.md

 ### <a name="codecopy"></a>Copy of code

-The Writer's Trail website is meant to be open sourced.
+The Writer's Trail website is open source.
 However, we do not endorse any similar service based on our code nor any other website that claims to operate under our permission.
-If you are a developer, consider making a pull request to our repository (which will soon be publicly available at [GitHub](https://github.com/flikore/writerstrail/)).
+If you are a developer, consider making a pull request to our repository (which is publicly available at [GitHub](https://github.com/flikore/writerstrail/)).